liqd/aula/docs/test-suites.md

 # Testing

-During the development if an issue occurs, we try to program the type system to reject codes which could lead to similar issues in the future.
-The second defense line is to write quick check properties that checks against the assumptions we have at the moment.
+During the development if an issue occurs, we try to program the type system to reject code which could lead to similar issues in the future.
+The second defense line is to write quick check properties that check against the assumptions we have at the moment.

 As the test suite grows it is necessary to make a separation between the tests which we run during the development cycle and those tests that should be run on the continuous integration.
-We call the first one as **smoke suite**, the second one we can ommit the 'smoke' preffix, or it can be called the **large suite**.
+We call it **smoke suite**, the second one we can omit the 'smoke' prefix, or it can be called the **large suite**.

 ## Smoke test suite